evanshortiss/evanshortiss.github.io/_posts/2018-02-15-ts-on-openshift.markdown

 ![Confused GIF](http://www.reactiongifs.com/wp-content/uploads/2013/11/I-have-no-idea-what-I-am-doing.gif)

-Let's go over the concepts without getting into excesive detail:
+Let's go over the concepts without getting into excessive detail:

 1. We created a Project in OpenShift.
 2. We created an Application based on OpenShift's Node.js v6 source-to-image process within our Project.
 Strictly speaking we created an Image Stream, Deployment Config, Route, and the other resources that comprise an Application.